samaradel/www_threefold/www.threefoldtoken.com/content/home/b_block_intro_home.md

 # First column
-header_1 = "Each Token is backed by real assets.
-Our Tokens are also the payment mechanism for  buying and selling IT capacity." image_1_header = "backed" image_1 = "backed.png" author_1 = ""
-subtitle_1 = "Read more"
+header_1 = "Each Token is backed by real assets and real utility: they are the payment mechanism for buying and selling IT capacity on our grid." image_1_header = "backed" image_1 = "backed.png" author_1 = "" subtitle_1 = "Read more"

 # Second column
-header_2 = "Our proof of stake blockchain and ultra safe compute/storage grid enables full scalability while being 10x more power efficient." image_2_header = "green" image_2 = "green.png"
-author_2 = ""
+header_2 = "The OS running in our grid is designed with minimal overhead in mind, allowing to bring power costs down to one tenth of current standards.
+Our blockchain in progress is scalable and power-efficient proof-of-stake driven." image_2_header = "green" image_2 = "green.png" author_2 = ""